Engaged in the taskscapes of cultural preservation.

-My work encompasses the socio-cultural and technological aspects of preservation informed by critical approaches focusing on community-driven collections.
+My work encompasses the socio-cultural and technological aspects of preservation informed by critical approaches to collections practices.
 This includes material culture, traditional memory keeping practices, archival & museum praxis, embedded and vernacular knowledge, and narrative agency and structure.
-My areas of focus are place as cultural memory, narrative theory in collections, knowledge networks in communities of practice, and community-driven cultural heritage preservation.
+My areas of focus are place as cultural memory, object narrative theory in collections, knowledge networks in communities of practice, and community-driven cultural heritage preservation.

 Cultural heritage institutions such as libraries, archives, and museums (LAM) are a vital part of our communities.
-As an archivist and as the President of the Museum Association of Arizona I contribute to advocacy for LAM institutions and support for the staff and volunteers that are responsible for our cultural heritage.
+As an archivist and as a past President of the Museum Association of Arizona I contribute to advocacy for cultural heritage institutions and support for the staff and volunteers.
 I am an active board member and work with an incredible team of scholars in support of Southwest Folklife Alliance.
 I am also member of the Az Museum Archives Working Group, working to develop a model for museum practitioners to help make collections discoverable and accessible to researchers.

 About Me

-An interdisciplinary scholar, I studied English Literature with a thematic minor in Africana Studies & Anthropology in my undergraduate program before earning advanced degrees in Information Resources and Library Science at the University of Arizona and in Applied Anthropology at Humboldt State University.
+Focusing on the connections we develop between humans, objects, and the stories we tell, I studied English Literature with a thematic minor in Africana Studies & Anthropology in my undergraduate program.
+I then earned advanced degrees in Information Resources and Library Science at the University of Arizona and in Applied Anthropology at Humboldt State University.
 I have extensive experience working with small museums & archives, in nonprofit program management, and as a board member with multiple cultural organizations.

 I am an Associate Professor teaching graduate courses at the University of Arizona College of Information Science and I manage the Knowledge River Scholars program.
 Knowledge River is designed to foster cultural literacy and engaged scholarship in a community of practice through academic and professional development while honoring the embedded and vernacular knowledge of KR scholars.